|

 Ayurveda is considered a type of

-CAM and a whole medical system.
+CAM and is a complete medical system.
 As with other such systems,

 it is based on theories of health and illness and on ways to